raspberrypi/documentation/configuration/config-txt/memory.md

 ## gpu_mem

 Specifies how much memory, in megabytes, to reserve for the exclusive use of the GPU: the remaining memory is allocated to the ARM CPU.
-The default value is `64`.
+The default value is `76`, except on the Pi Zero and Pi 1 where it is `64`.
 You should set `gpu_mem` to the lowest possible value to ensure best performance.
 If a particular graphics feature is not working correctly, try increasing the value of `gpu_mem`, being mindful of the recommended maximums shown below.

 The recommended maximum values are as follows: